devafri/nwaf-ramp-bc-exporter/SECURITY.md

 If you discover a vulnerability in this application, please follow these steps:

 1. Do not exploit the issue.
 Avoid unauthorized data access or modification.
-2. Contact the security owner: security@nwaf.org (or your internal security channel).
-3. Provide: brief description, steps to reproduce, potential impact, any relevant logs/screenshots, and your suggested mitigation if possible.
+2. Provide: brief description, steps to reproduce, potential impact, any relevant logs/screenshots, and your suggested mitigation if possible.
-4. If you don’t receive a response within 48 hours, escalate to the project owner or manager listed in the project README.
+3. If you don’t receive a response within 48 hours, escalate to the project owner or manager listed in the project README.

 This repository does not publish a public bug bounty — handle disclosures privately.